stahljohnmark/whatsfordinner/README.md

-# whatsfordinner
+# WHAT IS FOR DINNER
 ## User Story
 * AS A user
 * I WANT to get recipe for meal and drink
-* SO THAT I can preapr meal and drink with my ingredients
+* SO THAT I can prepare meal and drink with my ingredients
 ## Acceptance Criteria
 * GIVEN a food recipe dashboard with form inputs
 * WHEN I search for a meal by ingredients